NVIDIA/cccl/libcudacxx/docs/extended_api/memory_model.md

 - it is a load or store that affects a naturally-aligned object of sizes `1`, `2`, `4`, `8`, or `16` bytes on [mapped memory], **or**
 - it affects an object in GPU memory and only GPU threads access it.

 > **Note**: If `hostNativeAtomicSupported` is `0`, atomic load or store operations at system scope that affect a naturally-aligned 16-byte wide object in [unified memory] or [mapped memory] require system support.
-NVIDIA is not aware of any system that lacks this support and there is no CUDA API query available to detect such systems.
+NVIDIA is not aware of any system that lacks this support, but there is no CUDA API query available to detect such systems.

 Refer to the [CUDA programming guide] for more information on [unified memory], [mapped memory], CPU memory, and GPU peer memory.